Just as the housing market is on the mend, prices for drywall, cement and lumber are fast outpacing inflation.

 “It's a balancing act.
 We will be raising prices to cover the increases.
 We've been doing that this year.”

-Rising demand from homebuyers eager to take advantage of record-low mortgage-interest rates, and supply problems because of the shutdown of manufacturing plants in recent years has caused the cost of building materials to rise.
+The pressure on prices is mainly the result of two things: rising demand from homebuyers eager to take advantage of record-low mortgage-interest rates, and supply problems because of the shutdown of manufacturing plants in recent years.

 Anirban Basu, chief economist of Associated Builders and Contractors, said he expects prices nationally to stabilize eventually, though the near-term effects of higher prices could dampen the recovery of the new-home market.